suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 - Media Switches to source new tracks but retain media payload from the original emitters.
-This implies new Track IDs sourced from the SFU, with obejct payload unchanged from the original emitters.
+This implies new Track IDs sourced from the SFU, with object payload unchanged from the original emitters.

 - Media Switches to propogate subset of tracks as-is from the emitters to the subscribers.
 This implies Track IDs to be scoped end to end.